 - 2 x 3/4" Tub Straight Barb Fittings with 2 Washers and Nut

 Artisun Technology offers various DWC and RDWC systems at reasonable prices, to get you up and growing fast.
 Our Hydroponic Bucket systems are designed for ease of use and scalability.
 Detailed instructions help with a simple setup.
 Friendly and knowledgeable customer support are available if needed.

 Q. What is the difference between Deep Water Culture kits with and without a central reservoir?

 A. For systems without a central reservoir, you need to manually monitor the water and nutrient level and top off the solution in each bucket as it is consumed by the plant.
 These are standalone buckets since they do not share a water supply, but the air pump is centralized.
 You can have one, or many buckets.
 For systems connected to a central reservoir, the reservoir is filled with water and nutrients.
 As the plants consume the water and nutrient solution, the solution across all the connected buckets is drawn from the reservoir by the plant.
 The solution only needs to be added to the central reservoir.

-Q. What is a Circulating System?
+Q. What is a Recirculating Deep Water Culture System?

-A. In a Circulating Deep Water Culture System water is actively pumped and circulated via a pump through the connected buckets from the central reservoir.
+A. In a Recirculating Deep Water Culture System water is actively pumped and circulated via a pump through the connected buckets from the central reservoir.
 The solution only needs to be added to the central reservoir.
 The pump ensures even and optimal distribution of nutrient solution to each bucket.